toyobam92/Group-By-Project---FourthBrain-/README.md

 Results and Evaluation
 The model will output various performance metrics, including AUUC, Qini coefficient, and response rate, to help you assess the effectiveness of the uplift model.
 Additionally, the results will be visualized using charts to facilitate interpretation.

 Demo
 Visit the live demo of the Streamlit app deployed on AWS: http://3.235.28.171:8501/.
-The app allows you to upload your

-Toyosi Bami
-start ONLY FROM Demo
-Demo
-Visit the live demo of the Streamlit app deployed on AWS: http://3.235.28.171:8501/.
 The app allows you to upload your data, customize the model settings, and visualize the results interactively.